 Facial Hair: Boys should be clean shaven daily.
 Beards and/or mustaches are prohibited.
 Noticeable facial hair such as "stubble," "peach fuzz," and "5 o'clock shadows" are not allowed.

-General Grooming: As boys' bodies begin to mature, it is important their own personal grooming which includes the use of deodorant, washing their hair.
+General Grooming: As boys' bodies begin to mature, it is important that they pay attention to their own personal grooming which includes the use of deodorant, showering regularly, and washing their hair.